 If you want to try the diet but don’t eat meat, you can substitute beans or eggs for the meat portions.
 Don’t like bananas?
 Have an apple or orange instead.
 Try to substitute like foods for like foods.
 For example, don’t substitute grains for vegetables or fruit for meat.

-The Challenge to Stick With It
+The Difficulty of Sticking With It

 I cannot recommend this diet for several reasons.